 3. Floral Scissors

 Floral scissors are both gorgeous and useful.
 They’re not too expensive but they last a long time.
-Many pairs are handmade in China, the same way that they’ve been made for centuries.
+Many pairs are handmade in Asia, the same way that they’ve been made for centuries.
 Floral scissors are one of the best gifts for gardeners who love to grow and arrange cut flowers.

 4. Pruning Shears

 Pruning shears, also called secateurs, are a staple item in the garden.
 They make wonderful gifts for gardeners.
 I have 3 pairs of pruning shears, each with a different home.
 It’s nice to have an indoor pair, a pair in your garden utility area, and a pair hanging out by the garden.
 I’d like to have another pair in my truck if I could!

 Like kitchen knives, there is a wide range in quality in pruning shears.
 Many gardeners consider pruners made by Felco to be top-of-the-line.
 Felco pruners can be recognized by their bright red handles.
 They are pricey, often costing about $30-$60 a pair…but they’ll last forever.
 Felco pruners are one of the best gifts for gardeners out there (I know they’re on my list!).

 My favourite pruning shears for indoors (and for plant photography) are my Japanese shears.
 The blades are beautiful, each made from a single piece of steel.
 I also love the simple hinge in the middle.
 They are a work of art.
 They’re also expensive, but make a lovely gift.
 They can be ordered online.

 I also really like my Fiskars pruners.
 They’re much more reasonably priced and have withstood more than I could have asked from them.
 It’s always nice to have different pairs of pruners around the house, potting shed, patio, and vehicles, so having a few different types is a bonus.

 5. Rubber Boots